Are you a thrill-ride seeking Disney fan looking for information on the coaster options for your next trip?

 Get ready to blast off into space on this classic indoor coaster.

 Adding to the thrills of this nearly totally in-the-dark ride are the glimpses of the tracks you’ll catch as you whiz by.
-Seriously – it would probably be less scary if you couldn’t see the track at all.
+Good grief, they look so close!

 This coaster is known to be a bit rough.
 So, make sure the fillings in your teeth are secure before climbing aboard.